JosephA91/beefy_robot/README.md

 # Beedy Robot Simulator Challenge
+To play simply run `ruby play.rb` and follow the instructions.